Closures & Hours Changes

 Top of the page

-Some stress is normal and even useful.
-Stress can help if you need to work hard or react quickly.
-For example, it can help you win a race or finish an important job on time.
+A lot of things can cause stress.
+You may feel stress when you go on a job interview, take a test, or run a race.
+This kind of short-term stress is normal and even useful.
+It can help you if you need to work hard or react quickly.
+For example, stress can help you finish an important job on time.

 Health Tools help you make wise health decisions or take action to improve your health.